security-force-monitor/research-handbook/source/downloads.rst

 Optionally, tick the checkbox to include Confidence Scores in the downloaded report.
 Read the page on :ref:`Confidence scores` for more information about this data integrity measure.
 As mentioned above, downloads do not currently include field-level sourcing.

 Finally, click "Download" and a file containing the report will be downloaded to your computer.
-To help you identify the report, its filename is created using this simple template: ``[report_type]_-[country]_[YYYY-MM-DD].csv"``
+To help you identify the report, its filename is created using this simple template: ``[report_type]_[country]_[YYYY-MM-DD].csv"``

 Contents of each download
 -------------------------